 Applicator certification

-When Private Pesticide Applicator Certification expires a person must retest or attend a recertification workshop and pay fees to renew.
+When a Private Pesticide Applicator Certification expires a person must retest or attend a recertification workshop and pay fees to renew.

 Receiving endorsement